Hello, and welcome to another prop build! This time, I will be making a Nuka Cola Rocket Bottle from the video game, Fallout 4!

 To clear coat the Bottle Cap, tape up the length and stick it down to a piece of paper or cardboard to keep it from moving when spraying, just like when the cap was painted red and silver.

 Congratulations!
 Your bottle is complete!

 This project was a lot of fun more me as I have finally finished my first 3D printed prop that I modelled myself, and I'm so happy how it turned out!

-This prop works really nicely on display and will look great with other Fallout props; you can even drink out of it if you wish!
+This prop works really nicely on display and will look great with other Fallout props on a desk or a shelf.